ubadah-alsahuny/weather-dashboard/README.md

 ## 📦 Technologies
 > React
 > TypeScript
+> Meteocons.
+Animated Weather Icons (https://github.com/basmilius/meteocons)

 ## ✨ Features
 Here is what Weather Dashboard has to offer for the user:
 - Simple Weather Condition Information: The user can easily view the entire week's (day and night) weather conditions displayed in simple terms and visuals.
 * Detailed Weather Condition Information: Another option is the ability to view a more detailed forecast of a certain day of the week only by hovering over its weather card, which will display a Square of Information containing them.
 + User Comfort with Measurments Units: As fetched from the API, the weather temperature is arriving in Fahrenheit.
 However, not all users may be comfortable or common with this measurment unit; that's why the addition of a button that transforms the temperature value from Fahrenheit to Celsius got added.
+- Responsive Design: The website works on any reolution of any device with no downgrades in functionality or smoothness.

 ## 👨🏽‍🍳 The Process
 First, I started brainstorming and looking for aesthetically pleasing designs over the internet for similar applications.
 I started noting down noticable features that can a user go "Wow!
 This app looks good".